Elvis (name)

-Elvis is a male given name that first appears as that of a Saint Elvis, a figure said to be active in medieval Wales.
+Elvis is a male given name that is said to have first appeared as that of a Saint Elvis, a figure said to be active in medieval Wales.
 While the name features in early Medieval Welsh literature and is of Celtic origin, it is uncertain if the name was originally Irish (Gaelic) or Welsh (Brythonic).

-The name has also become predominantly associated in contemporary culture since the mid-twentieth century with the American singer Elvis Presley.
+The name has become predominantly associated in contemporary culture since the mid-twentieth century with the American singer Elvis Presley.